SWRC-Modding/CT/README.md

 Look for the lines that say 'EditPackages+=SomePackageName' under '[Editor.EditorEngine]' and add your package like so:
 > EditPackages+=ModPackage

-In visual studio hit F7 or right click the solution and select 'Build'.
+The next step is to compile your UnrealScript code and generate a C++ header and source file with the implementation of your native class:
+Go to the 'GameData/System' folder and open a command prompt by hitting 'Alt-D' and typing 'cmd'.
+Next run 'ucc make -ini=../../Code/UCC/UCC.ini'
+(You can of course use your own custom ini file).
 If there are no errors in your script, the ucc should have generated the files 'ModPackageClasses.h' and 'ModPackageClasses.cpp' in the Inc and Src folders respectively.
 Drag and drop those onto your visual studio project so that they become a part of it and are recognized by the compiler.
 Their content should look like this:
 ##### ModPackageClasses.h